 Since the majority of our pets come to us as strays, we don’t always know their behavior history.
 There is a good chance that they are, but just in case they aren’t, we offer excellent tips and advice if the adopted pet hasn’t quite gotten the potty training thing down yet.

-Our dogs can range anywhere from babies to seniors.
+Our dogs can range anywhere from 8 weeks old to seniors.
 Our initial assessments of teeth and health can get us close to an age, but they are estimates.

 Are older dogs trainable?

 Yes, dogs learn over a lifetime – you really CAN teach an old dog a new trick.
 Dog training is just about making new experiences.
 Older dogs with strong learned habits may need a bit of time and may need to get to know you over a longer period to develop trust and obedience.